Senior Scams and Ways to Avoid Them

 Here are just some of the scams that scammers use to target the elderly:

 This is one of the most common scams and is popular because these scams are very difficult to trace.
 The caller may suggest that the senior has won a prize or money and they just need a “handling fee” or good faith payment in order to claim their prize.
 Or they may solicit a charitable contribution after a natural disaster.
 The best rule of thumb to protect yourself is never purchase anything or give your credit card number or bank account number to an unsolicited caller.
 If you’re interested and think it may be a legitimate call, research the stated organization and look for accreditation such as checking with Better Business Bureau.
 Then make a call to the organization yourself to make sure you are speaking with the correct contact.
+The lawyers for estate planning based in Hopkinsville can help deal with any business planning related concern.

 These scams are particularly dangerous as the email may come from an institution you recognize, such as your bank, your internet service provider or even your alma mater.
 The email may ask the person to provide private information such as account numbers and passwords.
 If you receive an email asking for personal information, don’t reply and call the institution to see if the email is legitimate.